oliverearl/stop-coding/README.md

 - Open a terminal window in the directory of the projcet and run `npm run build` to fire up Webpack.
 This will minify code and markdown, compile styling, and relocate files as necessary.
 You'll end up with a `dist` folder upon completion.
 - **In Google Chrome / Chromium**, this can be run by navigating to the Extensions page (chrome://extensions), enabling *Developer Mode* in the top-right of the interface, and clicking the *Load unpacked* button.
 Navigate to the aforementioned `dist` folder and click on any file.
 This will load the extension.
 - **In Firefox Developer Edition**, open the Debugging page (about:debugging), click on the *This Firefox* tab on the left side, click the *Load Temporary Add-on* button, and select a file in the `dist` folder that you just compiled.
 This will load the addon into Firefox.

-From here, you can run `npm run build` to fire up Webpack.
-By default, it will move images from the images folder, compile SCSS and minify all available source code / markup.

-If you want to run it in Chrome / Chromium, activate *Developer Mode* and open the unpacked `dist` directory to add the plugin to your browser.

 ## Contributing
 Contributions and translations are more than welcome and really appreciated.
 Please ensure you've read the [Code of Conduct](./CODE_OF_CONDUCT.md) and kindly drop a pull request!